 As one Japanese saying goes, “Sometimes it takes only an hour to get a reputation that lasts for 1,000 years.”
 Customers who feel cheated can often cause permanent damage to your online reputation.
 The business they cost you will be much more expensive than a refund.

 The greatest disadvantage of shopping online is the inability to touch the products you want to buy.
-This goes double for things like clothing, which people normally try on before buying.
+This goes double for things like clothing, which people like to try on first.
+Even the latest developments like augmented reality apps can only do so much.

-Customers will sometimes receive an item they ordered and realize that it doesn’t fit or that the materials aren’t what they imagined.
+So, inevitably, customers will sometimes receive an item they ordered and realize it doesn’t fit or isn't what they imagined.

 At other times, they will ask to return something even though it matches the description perfectly.
 The most common example is when someone buys a gift that the recipient rejects.
 That’s a really bad experience for the customer already, and even worse if they can’t return it to you.